boyreau/boyreau/template/README.md

    - Caen la mer
      - Web developper: creation of various applications in Django, JS and VB.NET
      - System maintainer: monitoring and upgrades of various Linux servers
-     - Data aggregator: creation and monitoring of data pipeline to improvement HR processes
+     - Data aggregator: creation and monitoring of data pipeline to improveme HR processes
      - Cyberattack: a violent attack forced us to shut everything down, draw an up-to-date map of the whole information system, and a global restructuration to improve security.
   - 2023-now
     - Freelance developper